ASFHyP3/geospatial-ai-tutorials/severe-weather/SatChipDataModule_README.md

 ```

 ### Setup
-After downloading this repository, create a new conda environment with the latest version of TerraTorch.
+If working on NAS for the first time, check out [this documentation](NAS/initial_setup.md) outlining setting up your NAS environment for the first time.
+On NAS, the pre-created `terramind` conda environment can be activated with
 ```
-conda env create -f severe-weather/environment.yml conda activate severe-weather python pip install torchgeo
+conda activate terramind
 ```
-You can verify this setup with `torchgeo --help`.
+You can verify your environment is correctly setup with `torchgeo --help`.

 ### Data loader
 Using the `SatChipDataModule` function, you can initialize the dataset by providing Path object paths to the labeled, S2L2A and S1RTC data.